ojayWillow/goat-data-analyst/PAIN_POINTS.md

 ---

-## 🚨 CRITICAL BLOCKERS (Must Fix Before Launch)
+## ðŸš¨ CRITICAL BLOCKERS (Must Fix Before Launch)

-### 1. Security Vulnerabilities ⚠️
+### 1. Security Vulnerabilities âš ï¸
 **Current State**: Wide open, anyone can abuse

 **Pain Points**:
-- ❌ No authentication on API endpoints
+- âŒ No authentication on API endpoints
-- ❌ No rate limiting (can spam requests and crash server)
+- âŒ No rate limiting (can spam requests and crash server)
-- ❌ API keys stored in plain text in code
+- âŒ API keys stored in plain text in code
-- ❌ No file validation (can upload malicious files)
+- âŒ No file validation (can upload malicious files)
-- ❌ No HTTPS enforcement
+- âŒ No HTTPS enforcement
-- ❌ No user sessions (can't track who's doing what)
+- âŒ No user sessions (can't track who's doing what)

 **Impact**: **CRITICAL** - Cannot monetize without this **Risk**: System will be abused, data leaks, server crashes